-"Chialer" - Definition, pronunciation in French
+"Chialer" - French definition and pronunciation

 Image illustration Elisabeth newsletter

-"Chialer" - Definition, pronunciation in French
+"Chialer" - French definition and pronunciation

-📖 Definition of the word "blubber"
+📖 Definition of the word "blubber".

-🖼 Illustration of "crying" in pictures
+🖼 Illustration of "chialer" in pictures

 This woman says she cries all the time